Resterland/webatelier/README.md

         `$ cd YourNewProjectFolder`
     - As you can see now, the base structure of your new project is already in place.
-    - One part of the installation above, fas fetching `helhum/typo3-console`.
-This comes in handy with the next step of the installation.
+    - One part of the installation process above, was fetching `helhum/typo3-console`.
+This extension comes in handy with the next step of the installation.
     - Still on the command line insert following:

         `$ vendor/bin/typo3cms install:setup`